What We Do

 All our schools are unique .
 We are committed to celebrating the local context of each schools and capitalising upon their strengths to the benefit of the wider Trust.

 The quality and commitment of our people is at the heart of all we achieve.
 We value them and develop them and are an employer of choice.

 A copy of the Strategic Plan for The Good Shepherd Trust can be viewed or downloaded here

-Jesus The Good Shepherd, signposts the values, which guide our work and relationships.
+Jesus The Good Shepherd, embodies values which guide our work and relationships, including:

 What makes us unique?

 We create an effective climate for learning by: